WINTER 2024/2025. CPSC 601: Positive Computing: Tech Design for Well-Being and Human Flourishing.

 •Students should be aware of a variety of specific domain areas in the information visualization research field, such as the ethics of visualization, physical visualization, casual/personal visualization, and narrative visualization.

-FALL 2020 (Online).
+FALL 2020, WINTER 2020.
 CSCI 1105: Introduction to Programming.

 Undergraduate Program, Faculty of Computer Science, Dalhousie University.

-Instructor: Dr. Helen Ai He (Section 1) and Juliano Franz (Section 2). ~300 students in both sections.
+Fall 2020: Instructor: Dr. Helen Ai He (Section 1) and Juliano Franz (Section 2). ~300 students in both sections.

 Mid-term student evaluations: 4.77/5.0 (CS faculty mean: 4.05/5.0)

 The format of this class primarily included live coding / problem-solving examples in Python, and hand-tracing code on the whiteboard.
 Students were expected to purchase and read the textbook, so that in class, we focused primarily on experiential, interactive learning.
 Students also had the option to do “mindset exercises” for 1% bonus, which emphasized a learning mindset for how to handle stress, challenges and failure.
-Student evaluations: 4.46/5.0 (CS faculty mean: 4.07/5.0).
+Final student evaluations: 4.46/5.0 (CS faculty mean: 4.07/5.0).